mrbigant343/synthetic-econ-agents/README.md

 # Synthetic Economic Agents Experiment Framework

-This project implements a framework for conducting trust game experiments with Large Language Models (LLMs).
-It allows researchers to systematically test how different LLMs behave in economic trust games by configuring prompts and collecting structured responses.
+This project implements a framework for conducting economic game experiments with Large Language Models (LLMs).
+It allows researchers to systematically test how different LLMs behave in economic games by configuring prompts and collecting structured responses.

 ## Features